 Progressive rise of blood concentration of these acidic organic substances initially leads to a state of ketonemia, although extracellular and intracellular body buffers can limit ketonemia in its early stages, as reflected by a normal arterial pH associated with a base deficit and a mild anion gap.

 When the accumulated ketones exceed the body's capacity to extract them, they overflow into urine (ie, ketonuria).
-If the situation is not treated promptly, a greater accumulation of organic acids leads to frank clinical metabolic acidosis (ie, ketoacidosis), with a drop in pH and bicarbonate serum levels.
+If the situation is not treated promptly, a greater accumulation of organic acids leads to frank clinical metabolic acidosis (ie, ketoacidosis), with a significant drop in pH and bicarbonate serum levels.
 Respiratory compensation for this acidotic condition results in rapid shallow breathing (Kussmaul respirations).

 Ketones—in particular, beta-hydroxybutyrate—induce nausea and vomiting that consequently aggravate fluid and electrolyte loss already existing in DKA.
 Moreover, acetone produces the fruity breath odor that is characteristic of ketotic patients.

+Glucosuria leads to osmotic diuresis, dehydration and hyperosmolarity.
+Severe dehydration, if not properly compensated, may lead to impaired renal function.
 Hyperglycemia, osmotic diuresis, serum hyperosmolarity, and metabolic acidosis result in severe electrolyte disturbances.
 The most characteristic disturbance is total body potassium loss.
 This loss is not mirrored in serum potassium levels, which may be low, within the reference range, or even high.